paulb00th/gdt/content/en/about/the-team.md

 Nick and Paul say:

- *We have come to hold those at Galapagos Dive Academy in high regard and are keen to see their business realise its full potential.
-Our best wishes to to Claudia, Juan-Carlos and everyone associated with the new company!*
+ *We have known the guys at Galapagos Dive Training and Conservation for some time now and are really pleased they have finally set up their own business.
+Their skills and energy will greatly advance the scuba offer in the islands!
+Our best wishes to everyone associated with the new company!*

 For the techies out there, this website was built using Hugo and is hosted on Github Pages.

 If you would like to contact Nick and Paul, use the email address in the website footer.

-*Image - Nick and Paul at work on the GDA website*
+*Image - Nick and Paul at work on the GDT website*

 <div class="grey-bar"></div>